Buy Men Black Typography Printed Full Sleeves Stand-Collar Polyester Letterman Jacket From Fancode Shop.

 Description

-Unleash your Manchester City fervor with our Black PU Letterman Jacket Ğ a powerful testament to your team allegiance.
-Sleek PU sleeves add a contemporary twist to the traditional varsity style.
-The Manchester wordmark on the front, coupled with the authentic Manchester City FC label, speaks volumes about your unwavering support.
-In deep black, the jacket exudes sophistication, while the black & white on the collar and cuff ribbing create a striking contrast.
-Step into the arena in style with this Manchester City PU Letterman Jacket Ğ where tradition meets modern fandom.
+Elevate your Lakers pride with our Black PU Letterman Jacket Ğ a bold testament to your unwavering team allegiance.
+The sleek black PU sleeves add a contemporary edge to the classic varsity style.
+The prominent Lakers wordmark on the front, coupled with the iconic PVC NBA branding, reflects your devotion to basketball excellence.
+The striking white and black tipping on the collar and sleeves adds dynamic contrast, enhancing the jacket's visual appeal.
+Step into the arena with sophistication and style in this Lakers PU Letterman Jacket Ğ where tradition seamlessly meets modern fandom, creating a powerful statement of fanhood.

 Material & Care